How to Design a More Appealing Veterinary Website

 • Educates current and potential new clients about the services you provide and specialize in like spay and neuter, heartworm, puppy vaccines, cat vaccines, flea and ticks, microchips, dermatology, etc.

 • Resonates with pet owners.
-Use eye-catching images that are consistent with your brand, and attract pet owners.
+Use eye-catching images consistent with your brand, and attract pet owners.
 Studies show that people remember 80% of what they see and only 20% of what they read.
-Be sure your images are veterinary friendly and represent your practice.
+Be sure your images are veterinary-friendly and represent your practice.

 1. Services 2.
 Online Store 3.
 Patient Center 4.
 About Us 5.
 Resources 6.
 More

-Under each tab add short and concise descriptions.
-Here’s an example, for services add, bloodwork, dog training, microchipping, preventive care, radiology, and more.
-Under patient center, you can add your online forms, what to expect, payment options, and a pet wellness program if you have one.
-You want to make your veterinary website navigation as seamless, stress-free, and intuitive as possible.
+Under each tab, add short descriptions.
+Here’s an example of services: add bloodwork, dog training, microchipping, preventive care, radiology, and more.
+Under the patient center, you can add your online forms, what to expect, payment options, and a pet wellness program if you have one.
+You want to make your veterinary website navigation seamless, stress-free, and intuitive.
 If you’re interested in seeing more website navigation menu examples, then click here

 Learn More: A Simple Recipe for Site Navigation